 Carved granite sinks

 This carved Cambrian Black granite sink and matching countertops and backsplash give a sculptural quality to an everyday space.
-The naturally black granite from Canada is one of the most durable natural stones.
+The naturally black granite from Canada is one of the most durable natural stones on earth.
 Also interesting, the sink’s large radius has curved corners so they aren’t as sharp.
-And fabricated in the same granite, the faucet plinth becomes an interesting feature.
+And fabricated in the same granite, the integrated faucet plinth built into the sink's back wall becomes an interesting feature.

 Warm wood cabinetry is the perfect compliment to the deep black tone of this Cambrian Black granite sink and countertops and oiled bronze hardware.
 Another example of one carved from a single block of stone by fabricator Stone Age Marble in British Columbia.
 Cabinetry by Jason Good Custom Cabinets.